Prosecutor: Ruggs drove 156 mph before fatal crash in Vegas

 Ruggs’ attorneys, David Chesnoff and Richard Schonfeld, had argued that bail is by law meant to ensure their client returns to court, not to punish him.

-Court records showed that Ruggs posted the $150,000 bond a short time later.

-Bonaventure in January 2008 returned former football star O.J.
-Simpson to jail for violating terms of his pretrial release in the Las Vegas armed robbery case that eventually sent Simpson to prison.
-The judge warned Ruggs that if he didn’t comply with his release restrictions he faced re-arrest and a return to jail.
+Bonaventure, who in January 2008 returned former football star O.J.
+Simpson to prison for violating terms of his pretrial release in the Las Vegas armed robbery case that eventually sent him to prison, warned Ruggs that if he didn’t comply with his bail restrictions he faced re-arrest and a return to jail.

 Wolfson said outside court that he intends to file a second felony DUI charge against Ruggs related to Kilgo-Washington’s injuries.
 Bonaventure noted the couple have a 3-year-old daughter together.